 Living with chronic illness, it can be very difficult to get out of bed, let alone get to class.
 While I am able to push myself to get to a majority of my classes, sometimes I just want to be able to do school work without having to move too much.
 Because of this, I have chosen to incorporate virtual classes into my college schedule, and it has helped me a lot in managing my time and improving my grades.
 Here are some of the reasons I appreciate virtual classes, and my tips for success.
 As of spring 2017, I have taken 13 virtual classes in four semesters of college.

 I’ve found that there were a few classes that either were held extremely early in the morning or late at night.
 Since my vision fluctuates throughout the day, these class times are not a good fit for me.
 With virtual classes, I can work on assignments while my vision is doing well.

 Get ahead easily

-Many of my professors post several weeks of class work in advance, so if I am feeling well, I will complete the assignments early, in case I wind up feeling not-so-well later on.
+Many of my professors post several weeks of class work in advance.
+If I am feeling well, I will complete the assignments early, in case I wind up feeling not-so-well later on.
 Professors also seem to be more flexible about students turning in late work if an emergency comes up- I was able to easily get extensions on assignments when needed.
-Read more about creating a disability services file here.

 Take classes from anywhere